-The Department of Labor’s conflict of interest rule is finally here, and predictions abound about accounts being dropped, assets being moved, and products being tabled.
-It’s still too early to gauge what the overall impact will be, but it’s safe to assume that meeting your fiduciary duty will likely remain a hot topic.
+While the Department of Labor’s original fiduciary rule was vacated by the Fifth Circuit Court of Appeals in June 2018, the push to expand the definition of “fiduciary” has not completely stopped.
+Both the Department of Labor and certain states (including Massachusetts and New Jersey) are considering fiduciary rules of their own.
+It’s still too early to gauge what the overall impact will be, but it’s safe to assume that meeting your fiduciary duty will remain a hot topic.

 This renewed focus on ensuring that advisors are fulfilling their fiduciary duty will come from both regulators and well-informed clients.
 How can you ensure that you’re meeting everyone’s high standards?
 What steps can you take to demonstrate that you are acting as a fiduciary?
 To explore these questions further, let’s start at the beginning by defining fiduciary duty.

-With more than 600 pages of securities law between the Securities Act of 1933, the Securities and Exchange Act of 1934, and the Investment Advisers Act of 1940, it should be easy to define fiduciary duty, right?
+With more than 600 pages of securities law between the Securities Act of 1933, the Securities and Exchange Act of 1934, and the Investment Advisers Act of 1940, defining fiduciary duty should be easy.
 Unfortunately, there isn’t a single definition to reference.

 Here, our understanding of the term comes from two sources: SEC v.
 Arleen Hughes (1948) and SEC v.
 Capital Gains (1963).
 Combined, the SEC (in Hughes) and the U.S. Supreme Court (in Capital Gains) provide five conditions that must be satisfied by individuals entrusted with fiduciary duty:

 - To act in the client’s best interest

 - To avoid conflicts of interest; and, if that’s not possible